WHAT IS A DOG PARK?

 WHAT KIND OF DOGS WILL BENEFIT?

-Dog Parks are privately owned secure areas where dog owners can exercise their dogs safely off lead either in a group or on their own.
+Dog Parks or Secure Fields are privately owned secure areas where dog owners can exercise their dogs safely off lead either in a group or on their own.

 Mostly commercial ventures they can be rented out by the 1/2hr or hour, or even by the day and can vary in size from less than an acre to in excess of 8 acres with several field options available.